linkedin/PalDB/README.md

 What is it suitable for?
 ------------------------

-PalDB can be used in applications which rely on side data prepared in advance and which only needs to be read.
-For example, machine learning applications such as machine translation, content classification or spam detection rely on large model files that are usually built and packaged by a separate process.
-These resources are often hard to deal with due to their size and the difficulty to load their content into memory when you need it.
+Side data can be defined as the extra read-only data needed by a process to do its job.
+For instance, a list of stopwords used by a natural language processing algorithm is side data.
+Machine learning models used in machine translation, content classification or spam detection are also side data.
+When this side data becomes large it can rapidly be a bottleneck for applications depending on them.
+PalDB aims to fill this gap.

-PalDB can replace the usage of in-memory data structures to store static data with comparable read performance and by using an order of magnitude less memory.
-Because PalDB comes into a single file and requires no load time it's also very easy to distribute and use in applications.
+PalDB can replace the usage of in-memory data structures to store this side data with comparable query performances and by using an order of magnitude less memory.
+It also greatly simplifies the code needed to operate this side data as PalDB stores are single binary files, manipulated with a very simple API (see below for examples).

 Code samples
 ------------